mdsecresearch/BurpSuiteSharpener/README.md

 # Burp Suite Sharpener
-This extension should add a number of UI and functional features to Burp Suite to make working with it easier.
+This extension should add a number of UI and functional features to Burp Suite to make working with it a bit easier.

 <pre>
  ___  _